uhop/dcl/README.md

 //     object method sleep has an AOP stub (before: 0, around: 1, after: 2)
 ```

-This way we can always know that we generated correct classes, inspect static chaning and advices, and even can monitor dynamically attached/removed advices.
+This way we can always know that we generated correct classes, inspect static chaining and advices, and even can monitor dynamically attached/removed advices.

 ## Summary